-WHAT SUPPORT IS THERE FOR BEHAVIOUR, AVOIDING EXCLUSION AND INCREASING ATTENDANCE
+WHAT SUPPORT IS THERE FOR BEHAVIOUR, AVOIDING EXCLUSION AND INCREASING ATTENDANCE?

-• As a school we have a very positive approach to all types of behaviour with a clear reward system that is followed by all staff and pupils.
+• As a school, we have a very positive approach to all types of behaviour with a clear reward system that is followed by all staff and pupils.

-• If a child has behavioural difficulties an Individual Behaviour Management Plan (IBMP) is written alongside the child and Parents to identify the specific issues, put relevant support in place and set targets.
+• If a child has behavioural difficulties a Personal Support Plan (PSP) is written alongside the child and parents/carers to identify the specific issues, put relevant support in place and set targets.

-• After any behaviour incident we expect the child to reflect on their behaviour with an adult, often reflecting on how their behaviour has affected those involved.
-We follow thr Restorative Practice model so that children can discuss their feelings openly.
+• After any behaviour incident, we expect the child to review their behaviour with an adult, often reflecting on how their behaviour has affected those involved.
+We follow the Restorative Practice model so that children can discuss their feelings openly.
 This helps to identify why the incident happened and what the child needs to do differently next time to change and improve their behaviour.

-• Attendance of every child is monitored on a daily basis by the Mentor.
+• Attendance of every child is monitored on a daily basis by the Mentor and half termly by the Head teacher.
 Lateness and absence are recorded and reported upon to the Head teacher.
 Support is given through an incentive scheme where good attendance is actively encouraged throughout the school.
 We have had many successes where families were struggling with lateness/attendance but are now able to get their children into school on time.